circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 If you want to push to the repository from your builds, you will need a deployment key with write access.
-The steps to create a read-write deployment key depend on your VCS.
+The steps to create a user deployment key depend on your VCS.

-### Creating a GitHub Read-Write Key
+### Creating a GitHub User Key

 In this example,
 the GitHub repository is `https://github.com/you/test-repo`,